 The second focus area they have been working with is Fire Medical Rescue, to develop a Community Disruption Response Plan.
 This plan will help to map out communities, assets, connections, and skills that can be utilized during a disruption.
 By this approach, they are planning with the community, and not for the community.
 For instance, if there was a power outage, a resident will be aware that two neighborhoods in the community need extra support since they have medication and need refrigeration.
 The resident will also know that Jim down the street has a generator that's hooked up to his fridge during outages.
-This is the type of knowledge that the neighborhood already has and that these plans are designed to tap into.
+This is the type of knowledge that the neighborhood already has and this is the type of knowledge that the neighborhood already has are designed to tap into.